 The Indian political leadership, the only stakeholder equipped to take the decision, concluded that the RCEP package on offer was neither fair nor balanced.
 The decision causes a temporary setback to the Act East Policy, but it can recover this lost ground if New Delhi is creative and proactive – which it is likely to be.

-Rajiv Bhatia, a former ambassador, is Distinguished Fellow, Gateway House.
+Rajiv Bhatia, a former ambassador, is Distinguished Fellow, Foreign Policy Studies Programme, Gateway House.
 He comments regularly on developments in the Indo-Pacific region.

 This article was exclusively written for Gateway House: Indian Council on Global Relations.
 You can read more exclusive content here.